mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## Configuration Values

 Please update the following values in the _azuredeploy.parameters.json_ file on your local machine.
-This file holds all configuration and zizing parameters for all services deployed in this Blueprint.
+This file holds all configuration and sizing parameters for all services deployed in this Blueprint.
 Please follow the instructions carefully as any typo's can result in a failed deployment.

   Resource | Parameter | Default Value| Allowed Values | Configuration
   ---|---|---|---|---|